Websoft9Archive/ansible-nextcloud/docs/stack-accounts.md

 ![](https://libs.websoft9.com/Websoft9/DocsPicture/zh/common/catdbpassword-websoft9.png)

-Here are the required accounts and passwords for this application installation and configuration.
+Here are the required username and passwords for this application installation and configuration.

 ## Nextcloud